 The majority of your assets stated in your last will and testament are subject to probate.
 The probate court affirms that the assets are part of your estate, that you own them completely, and that there is no pre-established beneficiary.
-All of your bank accounts, investments, real estate properties, and automobiles will be probated following your death.
+All of your bank/financial institution accounts, investments, real estate properties, and automobiles will be probated following your death.

 What happens during probate?

-The probate process involves the following steps:
+The process of probate involves the following steps:

 - The executor of your estate will submit your will and any related documents, like a list of all your liabilities and assets to the probate court.

 - The court will go through the submitted documents and handle any questions regarding the last will.
 If you had made multiple wills, the court will determine which one of them is the true last will and testament.